'Charlotte' seen in use in 2002 © Wellington Country Park

 Opening Times: Please visit website for details

-WCPR Page was last updated on the 21st May 2009 with new photo added.
+WCPR Page was last updated on the 25th August 2013 with fares updated.

 Please do not use any content from Miniature Railway World, without prior permission from the Miniature Railway World team.